The Conisbrough & District Modelling Association.

 (Part Year Joining Discount For New Members)

 Our previous venue at the Doncaster college for the deaf are no longer allowing such events.
 We are attempting to find an alternative location.
-This combined with the ongoing coronavius situation could mean we are not able to hold the event again this year unfortunately.
 Any updates will be posted on the website.

 Show Manager: Mr Don King